samhh/tshm/README.md

 Whilst the parser is currently very strict about whitespace/similar (see below), it's a little loose in some other areas.
 It is not intended to be a perfect parser of TypeScript syntax, rather merely able to support most normal use cases.

-- Object keys that aren't ordinary static strings e.g. index signatures
+- Object keys that aren't ordinary identifiers e.g. index signatures
+- Object property accessors that aren't string literals
 - `unique symbol`
 - Dedicated parsing for newtype-ts
 - Irregular spacing
-- Newlines
+- Newlines (and by extension newline-delimited object types)

 ### Output